 ZAR Forex Trading Accounts are quite useful for traders in South Africa.
 This will help you avoid losses in fees during the conversion of currency on deposits or withdrawals.

 Having a ZAR Account implies that all your funds with the broker will be kept in Rand.
-In most cases, this would mean the broker likely has local bank account so you can access quick and convenient withdrawals and deposits through bank transfer.
+In most cases, this would mean the broker likely has local bank account in SA, so you can access quick and convenient withdrawals and deposits through bank transfer.

-For the safety of your funds, even if your consideration is ZAR base currency account, you must still trade with only brokers that are well regulated with FSCA or other Top tier regulators like FCA, ASIC.
+For the safety of your funds, even if your consideration is ZAR base currency account, you must still trade with only brokers that are regulated with FSCA or other Top tier regulators like FCA, ASIC.

-Ranked #2 ZAR account Forex Broker
+Ranked #1 ZAR account Forex Broker

 The highest leverage at Exness is 1:2000.
 Exness offers MT4 & MT5 trading platforms.

 Exness offer free (no extra fees) funding & withdrawals via Internet Banking transfer in South Africa.
 The deposits are instant, but the withdrawals can take upto 3 Business days.

 The minimum deposit with Internet Banking Transfer is USD 10, and the deposits are added instantly (within few minutes).
 The withdrawals via this method are processed within 72 hours, and the minimum withdrawal amount is USD 4.

 But it is important to note that if your account base currency is not in ZAR, but your deposit & withdrawals are in ZAR, then Exness would apply their own exchange rates on which there is generally a markup.
 Their markup is much higher than other brokera.